HIPAA Guidelines: Understanding HIPAA Compliance on the Cloud

 Health Insurance Portability and Accountability Act (HIPAA) mandates industry-wide standards for protection and confidential handling of the electronic healthcare information for electronic billing and other processes.
 In order to maintain the HIPAA Privacy regulations, the Healthcare providers and organizations must develop and follow certain procedures to ensure the confidentiality and security of the Protected Health Information(PHI).
 The ‘Guidance on HIPAA and Cloud Computing’ released in 2016, by the US Government of Health and Human Services(HSS) provides information on maintaining HIPAA compliance while using cloud computing services for storing and managing ePHI.
 Based on this, the HealthCare organization and Cloud Service Provider(CSP) is directly liable for meeting both the business associate agreement(BSS) and compliance with the associated requirements of the HIPAA rules.

-As the healthcare providers increase their dependence on the Cloud, the healthcare organizations face the pressure of constantly certifying that all their cloud services are HIPAA compliant.
-This blog is intended to throw lights on the best practices healthcare organization need to follow to keep your applications on cloud HIPAA-ready.
+As the healthcare providers increase their dependence on the Cloud, the healthcare organizations face the pressure to constantly certify their cloud services to be HIPAA compliant.
+This blog is intended to throw light on the best practices, a healthcare organization needs to follow to keep the applications on cloud HIPAA-ready.

 Best Practices for becoming HIPAA Compliant:

 A reputable Cloud Service Provider(CSP) who can support and follow HIPAA compliance is a valuable ally.
 It is recommended to review the ‘HIPAA Compliance Checklist 2017-2018’, to ensure the organization complies with the security and privacy of patient data.